Ahmad-Sai/StegApp/README.md

 - hideSecret hides a user input string into the selected image
 - getSecret reads hidden strings placed by hideSecret

-hideSecret and getSecret are wrapped into TkInter applets.
+hideSecret and getSecret are wrapped with TkInter applets.

 Dependiencies: